The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Discussion

 \subsection{Characteristic radii at the halo boundary}

-One important question for studying halos and structure formation is where the boundary of a halo lies.
-The infall, orbit, and turnaround of collisionless dark matter causes the splashback feature, which is now being widely considered as a novel definition of the halo boundary.
+One important question in studying halos and structure formation is where a halo's boundary lies.
+The infall, orbit, and turnaround of collisionless dark matter give rise to the splashback feature, which is now widely considered a novel definition of the halo boundary.
 However, the infall of collisional gas does not exhibit the splashback feature because it gets shocked before it can enter the halo.
-In this section, we discuss the possible characteristic radii of the gas content that can be constrained by our observations and that could be used as halo boundaries, the gas fraction enclosed in this radius, and the implications of these results.
+In this section, we discuss the possible characteristic radii of the gas content that can be constrained by our observations, and that could be used as halo boundaries, and the implications of these results.

-The most prominent feature from both theoretical calculations and numerical simulations, which can be used as the halo gas boundary, is the accretion shock.
+The most prominent feature in both theoretical calculations and numerical simulations that can serve as the halo gas boundary is the accretion shock.
 In fact, the accretion shock in simulations is a gigantic structure enclosing the nodes, filaments, and sheets \citep[e.g.][]{Ryu2003, Schaal2016}.
-For halos of galaxy clusters, in particular, our analysis of the \ac{los} dependent thermodynamic profiles using TNG300-1 shows that the accretion shock is the boundary of hot gas in the off-filament direction.
+For halos of galaxy clusters, in particular, our analysis of the \ac{los} dependent thermodynamic profiles using \mbox{TNG300-1} shows that the accretion shock is the boundary of hot gas in the off-filament direction.